MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-rm-web-app-deployment-v3.md

 <!-- :::editable-content name="helpMarkDown"::: -->
 Variables defined in the build or release pipeline will be matched against the `key` or `name` entries in the `appSettings`, `applicationSettings`, and `connectionStrings` sections of any config file and `parameters.xml`.
 Variable Substitution is run after config transforms.

-Note: if the same variables are defined in the release pipeline and in the environment, then the environment variables will supersede the release pipeline variables.
+Note: If the same variables are defined in the release pipeline and in the environment, then the environment variables will supersede the release pipeline variables.
 <!-- :::editable-content-end::: -->
 <br>